GreengageDB/gpbackup/README.md

-# Greenplum Backup
+# Greengage Backup

-`gpbackup` and `gprestore` are Go utilities for performing Greenplum Database backups.
+`gpbackup` and `gprestore` are Go utilities for performing Greengage Database backups.
 They are still currently in active development.

 ## Pre-Requisites